SmCTwelve/f1-bot/README.md

 > #### `/laptimes [year] [round] [tyre]`

 View the fastest lap times for each driver in the race.
 Based on valid PB laps for each driver.
 Only seasons >=2018.

-Select a tyre from the available choices to get the fastest laps on a specific compound.
+Select a `tyre` from the available choices to get the fastest laps on a specific compound.

 > #### `/sectors [year] [round] [tyre]`

 View the fastest sector times and speed trap for each driver.
 Based on valid quick laps.
-Optionally filter by tyre compound using the menu selection if there is enough lap data for the tyre.
+Optionally filter by `tyre` compound using the menu selection if there is data available.

 Only season >= 2018.

 > #### `/stints [year] [round]`

 View race tyre stints and laps driven.
 Optionally refine results to a specific driver.

 Only seasons >=2018.

 ## Visualisations

 Commands in this group are prefixed by `/plot <command>` and will output a Discord image file.

-Lap telemetry may take some time to process if results have not been cached.
+🔧 Telemetry data may take some time to process if results have not been cached.

 > #### `/plot position [year] [round]`